UPBGE/UPBGE-Docs/source/manual/logic_nodes/category_2/objects/transformation/apply_rotation.rst

 Description
 ===========

 Rotates an object a certain vector-defined angulation.
+Each time this node is activated, the defined rotation will happen.

 See also :doc:`Rotate To </manual/logic_nodes/category_2/objects/transformation/rotate_to>`